WithPrecedent/simplify/README.md

 * [eli5](https://github.com/TeamHG-Memex/eli5)
 * [scikitplot](https://github.com/reiinakano/scikit-plot)

-## The siMpLify Sequence
+## The siMpLify Plan

-To understand a typical use-case for siMplify, let's examine a project that omits the Farmer stage and proceeds directly to preprocessing and modeling.
+To understand a typical use-case for siMplify, let's examine a project that omits the Wrangler stage and proceeds directly to preprocessing and modeling.
 At the end of this discussion of the general process, an example using the Wisconsin breast cancer data is included.

-### siMpLify Chef
+### siMpLify Analyst

-As an example of siMpLify's functionality, let's review the Chef subpackage.
+As an example of siMpLify's functionality, let's review the Analyst subpackage.
 It allows users to create a cookbook of dynamic recipes that mix-and-match feature engineering and modeling ingredients based upon a common, simple interface.
 It then analyzes the results using selected, appropriate metrics and exports tables, charts, and graphs compatible with the models and data types.

-By default, the Chef divides the feature engineering and modeling process into eight major steps that can be sequenced in different stepss (or supplemented with custom steps and steps):
+By default, the Analyst divides the feature engineering and modeling process into eight major steps that can be sequenced in different stepss (or supplemented with custom steps and steps):

 * Scale: converts numerical features into a common scale, using scikit-learn methods.